 Management Essentials will help you unlock your potential, by preparing you to successfully manage and lead in healthcare.
 Managers in healthcare face unique challenges that require effective use of essential management skills to be successful.
 To prepare you fully for these challenges, this comprehensive and innovative program uniquely combines management and leadership throughout each course.
 Applying these management and leadership skills, you will be able to establish your identify as a leader in your organization.

-Management Essentials at-a-glance
+Management Essentials Program Overview

 - Program includes eight courses, plus a final project

 - Approximately 210 hours of learning, to be completed within 12 months

 - Innovative program weaves leadership throughout using the LEADS in a Caring Environment Leadership Framework

 - Webinars from subject matter experts from across Canada

 - “Keys to Success” videos created specifically for Management Essentials by prominent Canadian healthcare leaders